sftsrv/dejavu/README.md

 ```

 > [!TIP]
-> Since `dejavu` works with the Stdin stream only, in some cases you may need to merge Stdout and Stderr into a single stream so that it can be used as expected, doing will depend on the shell you're using
+> Since `dejavu` works with the Stdin stream only, in some cases you may need to merge Stin and Stderr into a single stream so that it can be used as expected, doing will depend on the shell you're using

 ## Documentation Structure